yeon-lee-lab/yeon-lee-lab.github.io/index.md

 ## Short Biography
 I’m a 4th year Ph.D. student at the Department of Computer Science and Engineering, The Ohio State University (OSU).
 I’m fortunately working with Prof. [Ping Zhang](https://www.pingzhang.net) in AIMed (Artificial Intelligence in Medicine) Lab.
-My research interests lie in data mining, machine learning and their application to trustworthy AI, computational medicine.
+My research lies at the intersection of deep learning and causal inference, with applications in healthcare and biomedicine.
+I am particularly interested in treatment effect estimation using real-world patient data to support evidence-based and personalized healthcare decisions.

 ## Publications
 - **A Deep Subgrouping Framework for Precision Drug Repurposing via Emulating Clinical Trials on Real-world Patient Data**